 Cognism | Blog | Connect

-When B2B teams do sales outreach, they tend to focus on quantity over quality.
+When B2B teams conduct sales outreach, they tend to focus on quantity rather than quality.

-The assumption is that more leads mean more chances of success, right?
+The assumption is that more leads mean a greater chance of success, right?

-Your data quality determines the results you get from your outreach.
+Your data quality determines the results of your outreach.
 The good news is that B2B teams can improve low-quality data in many ways.

-Read on to learn about data quality, common issues, how to make a quality assessment, and the best tools for managing data. 👇
+Read on to learn about data quality, common issues, how to assess quality, and the best tools for managing data.
+Here, we look at it from a contact and CRM perspective, two key areas for go-to-market (GTM) to ensure your customer records never fall short.

 When the characteristics are broken down, they simply mean: